obsidian-tasks-group/obsidian-tasks/docs/Advanced/Styling.md

 ## Limitations of styling

 - The CSS classes and data attributes described here are **not available for markdown in Source and Live Preview modes**.
-- Specifically. the CSS classes described here are applied to:
+- Specifically, the CSS classes described here are applied to:
   - Reading mode,
   - Tasks query blocks in Reading and Live Preview modes.
 - Styles **cannot access any automatic scheduled date** that is created if the [[Use Filename as Default Date]]  option is enabled.